-4. Ensuring Expert Peer Review of Science-Intensive Regulatory Products
+b.
+Ensuring Some form of Expert Peer Review of Science-Intensive Regulatory Products

 Peer review is a cornerstone of the scientific process, and some level of expert review is similarly integral to ensure the vigorous scrutiny of agency work.
 Both the President's directive and the Holdren memorandum on scientific integrity explicitly reference this critical role of expert peer review.
 OMB's Peer Review Bulletin also underscores the value of expert review to the agency's use of science.